 Any wifi device (including your smartphone) can easily catch these signals in midair.
 The unique signature can be compared with a database to identify if it originates from a drone.

-This way, when a drone is within half a mile of your smartphone, the app can send you a notification about the possible intrusion.
+This way, when a drone is within half a mile of your smartphone, the app can notify you about the possible intrusion.

 However, there are some technical limitations to the App.
-For example, it cannot detect drones that are using encrypted communication like most modern DJI drones.
+For example, it cannot detect drones using encrypted communication like most modern DJI drones.